Duncanma/Blog/content/Blog/2004-08-25-first-post-on-the-new-site.md

-Last night, I wrote up a little Visual Basic .NET app that uses the .Text web services and moved all my categories and posts to <a href="" target="_blank">a new .Text server</a>&#8230;
+Last night, I wrote up a little Visual Basic .NET app that uses the .Text web services and moved all my categories and posts to [a new .Text server](" target="_blank)...

 ![](http://www.duncanmackenzie.net/images/blogcopier.png)